astronuts-app/astronuts-docs/Writerside/topics/Error-monitoring.md

 Using the rich body of knowledge that you build in Astronuts by connecting your tools and processes, Astronuts provides resolutions for errors observed in your application server logs in real-time.
-This is especially useful for large applications with a considerable number of logs messages being generated or where you have teh need to resolve production issues quickly.
+This is especially useful for large applications with a considerable number of logs messages being generated or where you have the need to resolve production issues quickly.

 ## Setup {id="error-monitoring-setup"}